VA Loan Clients: Serve Military Families With Trust and Referrals

 Send a short closing recap, a move-in checklist, and a two-line note they can paste to their group chat.
 Keep it practical and it will get forwarded.

-- Day 2 after close: A one-page home binder link plus your weekly update cadence promise.
+• Day 2 after close: Send a one-page home binder link plus your weekly update cadence promise.

-- Day 14: Ask who else is moving and offer to run a quick neighborhood fit call for them.
+• Day 14: Ask who else is moving and offer to run a quick neighborhood match call.

-- Day 45: Request a review that focuses on process and responsiveness, not patriotism.
+• Day 45: Request a review that focuses on process and responsiveness, not patriotic language.

 KPIs That Prove the System Is Working